 ARL scientists perform activities to understand the main processes that drive the transport and dispersion of harmful substances in the atmosphere, to improve the quality of our modeling tools, and to assess the uncertainties and applicability of those tools.
 In addition, investigations of the transport and dispersion of chemicals in the atmospheric boundary layer serve to provide quantitative flow-visualization information that can lead to new insights and improvements in weather modeling.
 The behavior of chemical tracers in the atmosphere is governed by the same processes that govern the weather.
 The use of dispersion simulations in combination with weather models to predict transport and turbulent mixing of chemical constituents in the boundary layer constitutes a fundamental test of the weather data as well as the dispersion model’s use of that data.

-Developed and maintained by ARL, HYSPLIT is the core engine of ARL’s transport-dispersion modeling activities and it is one of the most widely used models for atmospheric trajectory and dispersion calculations in the US and internationally.
-HYSPLIT is a complete system for computing simple air parcel trajectories as well as complex transport, dispersion, chemical transformation, and deposition simulations.
-Some examples of its applications include tracking and forecasting the release of radioactive material, wildfire smoke, windblown dust, pollutants from various stationary and mobile emission sources, allergens and volcanic ash.
+HYSPLIT is the core engine of ARL’s transport-dispersion modeling activities and it is one of the most widely used models for atmospheric trajectory and dispersion calculations in the US and internationally.
+Developed and maintained by ARL, HYSPLIT is a complete system for computing simple air parcel trajectories as well as complex transport, dispersion, chemical transformation, and deposition simulations.
+The range of applications includes: tracking and forecasting the release of radioactive material, wildfire smoke, windblown dust, pollutants from various stationary and mobile emission sources, allergens and volcanic ash.
 ARL’s dispersion products are not only used for operational applications at the NWS but also by other US government agencies, academia, and private companies.

 HYSPLIT is under continuous development at ARL in collaboration with internal and external partners.
 The model evaluation activities described below are fundamental to this development as they provide objective assessments of model performance and allow hypotheses to be generated and tested.
 Quantification, and attempts to reduce uncertainty, is a related, core effort underpinning HYSPLIT development.